Wobblyyyy/Pathfinder2/docs/15_general_documentation.md

 ##### How splines work
 Here's the answer: spline interpolation.
 Basically, you input an X value and get out a Y value.
-It's similiar to a linear equation, or any equation, for that matter.
+It's similar to a linear equation, or any equation, for that matter.

 ##### When to use a spline